biweidai/SINF/README.md

 ## Evaluation

-All the evaluation codes of SIG are in notebook/SIG.ipynb.
 The FID score of SIG samples can also be evaluated on the fly with the "--evaluateFID" argument.

 ## Results